Steve Hogarth: Here There and Everywhere

 By the way if you like what you’re reading so far, please consider signing up to my mailing list or hiring me; content, editing – words and pictures, lecturing on pop culture among other creative duties.
 Details at the bottom of this blog.
-Failing all of that take out some travel insurance (affiliate link).
+Failing that help me out by clicking on the affiliate link below.

 Returning to Eden, Cover My Eyes is a reasonable single, No One Can is a nice song but musically mediocre.
 It does however have a nice video with Hogarth at the airport, but Dry Land bathes the listener in a dusky afterglow, and the CD single was consequently snapped up on release.
 This time the blue of the Eden cover is reduced to a slender band along the bottom and the rest is a soothing pale green.

 I recall it getting short shrift on the radio’s pop panel but it managed a respectable 34 in early autumn (1991).
 Marillion seemed to own this position, no less than three of their singles came to rest at 34 (Easter and Cover My Eyes being the other two for anoraks here 😉

 Though the band were a little iffy on Christopher Neil producing them he was reliable as always though it might have been a bit too poppy for some of the bands fanbase.
 Splintering Heart and The Party remain two of my favourite Marillion tracks.
 The title track isn’t bad either.

 Feeling a bit flippant, I put it to H on his website guestbook that the ‘backroom’ the girl finds herself in with strange aromas and candles could just be an H Natural gig but again got no response.
 Not that I blame him, who has time to read or respond to the comments?